 SHaW offers numerous therapy groups throughout the year, including the summer months.
 Groups are led by SHaW counselors, and consist of 6-10 student members.
 Before starting a group, students have the opportunity to meet individually with their group counselor in order to specify their current difficulties and learn more about the group format.
+Group offerings get updated based on the need.
 Examples of Group Offerings:

-• General Therapy: General Therapy groups are designed to help members learn to deal with a variety of concerns including (but not limited to) depression, anxiety, relationship issues, and other personal concerns.
-Members will explore their concerns, learn more about their relationship style, boundaries, and increase their self-awareness.

-- Graduate & Older Student Support: This group is designed for graduate and non-traditional age undergraduate students.
+- General Therapy: General Therapy groups are designed to help members learn to deal with a variety of concerns including (but not limited to) depression, anxiety, relationship issues, and other personal concerns.
+Members will explore their concerns, learn more about their relationship style, boundaries, and increase their self-awareness. - Graduate & Older Student Support: This group is designed for graduate and non-traditional age undergraduate students.
 In addition to supporting students around issues such as depression, anxiety, relationship difficulties, and more, this group highlights the particular challenges of being a graduate and older student.
 Members will have the opportunity to connect with others who may share their experience, and learn coping strategies to support their mental health and wellbeing. - In the Clear Alcohol and Other Drug Recovery: The "In the Clear" group is for students who are seeking or considering to make changes in their substance using behaviors to reduce the potential for negative academic, social, legal, and health consequences.
 This group is also appropriate for those students engaged in potentially addictive behaviors such as gambling and internet gaming and would like to lessen the impact it is having on their lives. - Bereavement: The Bereavement Group is intended for students who are experiencing difficulties in handling the death of a loved one.
-The primary goals of this group are to: provide support for students who have experienced loss in their life; offer a safe place for students to talk about their feelings regarding their recent loss; and to normalize the experience of bereavement using psycho-education and experiential exercises about grief.
-Topics will include normal grief, dimensions of grief, fears related to loss, and coping strategies. - STRONGER: STRONGER is a free support and discussion group for individuals whom have experienced any type of sexual violence, dating violence, and/or stalking.
-This group is open to both undergraduate and graduate students.
-It is a supportive, confidential environment to help victim-survivors gain strength and empowerment.
+The primary goals of this group are to: provide support for students who have experienced loss in their life; offer a safe place for students to talk about their feelings regarding their recent loss; and to normalize the experience of bereavement using psychoeducation and experiential exercises about grief.
+Topics will include normal grief, dimensions of grief, fears related to loss, and coping strategies.